Kaledia/Data_Science_Projects/README.md

 Hello,
 Welcome to my GitHub pages for my Data Science Projects.
 You can find below the links to visit the differents projects.
 The files are also uploaded here.
-I am building a website for a better presentation.
+I builded a website for a better presentation thanks to "Alex The Analyst": https://kaledia.github.io/kalediapaul.github.io/

 Thanks,